Greetings from Morningside Heights!

 - Teachers may mail or e-mail letters of recommendation to the addresses above without any form.
 Letters should simply include the student’s full name and high school so we can match the letter to the appropriate file.

-- Students will not be able to track their Regular Decision application documents until February 10, which allows plenty of time for counselors and teachers to submit such documents and for our office to process them.
+- Students will not be able to track their Regular Decision application documents until mid-February, which allows plenty of time for counselors and teachers to submit such documents and for our office to process them.
 We will notify students via e-mail and mail at that time if we are missing any necessary materials, and there will still be sufficient time for us to review any late credentials thoroughly and carefully.

 We hope this additional information is helpful.
 Please know that we will be flexible with students, teachers and counselors throughout the application process.